LouiseSteward/learn/public-health/text/quiz-04.md

 	- 	Pancreatitis
 11. What is environmental enteropathy?
 	+	A chronic gut condition caused by drinking contaminated water
-	- 	A form of acute dysentery presenting with blood stools
+	- 	A form of acute dysentery presenting with bloody stools
 	- 	Meningitis caused by bacteria in dirty water
 	- 	Drying of the environment caused by drought
 12. An important cause of chemical pollution of water in South Africa is?